NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     A value of 900 would pick from the fastest servers 90 percent of the time, and would perform normal exploration of random servers for the remaining time.
-    When **prefetch:** is enabled (or **serve-expired:**), such prefetches are not sped up, because there is no one waiting for it, and it presents a good moment to perform server exploration.
+    When :ref:`prefetch:<unbound.conf.prefetch>` is enabled (or
+    :ref:`serve-expired:<unbound.conf.serve-expired>`), such prefetches are not
+    sped up, because there is no one waiting for it, and it presents a good moment to perform server exploration.
-    The **fast-server-num:** option can be used to specify the size of the fastest servers set.
-    The default for **fast-server-permil:** is 0.
+    The :ref:`fast-server-num:<unbound.conf.fast-server-num>` option can be
+    used to specify the size of the fastest servers set.
+The default for :ref:`fast-server-permil:<unbound.conf.fast-server-permil>` is 0.

 .. _unbound.conf.fast-server-num:

 fast-server-num: *<number>*
     Set the number of servers that should be used for fast server selection.
-    Only use the fastest specified number of servers with the **fast-server-permil:** option, that turns this on or off.
+    Only use the fastest specified number of servers with the :ref:`fast-server-permil:<unbound.conf.fast-server-permil>` option, that
+    turns this on or off.
     The default is to use the fastest 3 servers.

 .. _unbound.conf.edns-client-string:

 edns-client-string: *<IP netblock> <string>*
-    Include an EDNS0 option containing configured ascii string in queries with destination address matching the configured IP netblock.
+    Include an EDNS0 option containing configured ASCII string in queries with destination address matching the configured *<IP netblock>*.
     This configuration option can be used multiple times.
     The most specific match will be used.

 .. _unbound.conf.edns-client-string-opcode:

 edns-client-string-opcode: *<opcode>*
-    EDNS0 option code for the *edns-client-string* option, from 0 to 65535.
+    EDNS0 option code for the
+    :ref:`edns-client-string:<unbound.conf.edns-client-string>` option, from 0
+    to 65535.
     A value from the 'Reserved for Local/Experimental' range (65001-65534) should be used.
     Default is 65001.